 The publishers of Bible versions reserve the rights, but generally grant permission for use with the limits outlined.
+Also see our post on copyright and Bible use.
 Each version has it’s own formula and requirements, so you need to check with each one you use to make sure you’re following what they’ve set out.
 A good place to start your research is http://www.biblegateway.com/versions/

 If the version you’ve cited isn’t listed there or on the publishers web site, or if you are using more than the allotted limit, you’ll need to contact the publisher to request permission or use a different version.

 Assuming the publisher grants blanket permission as long as you don’t publish the entire text you can insert the appropriate copyright notice on your copyright page.
 Here’s an example from a commonly quoted version:

 The NIV text may be quoted in any form (written, visual, electronic or audio), up to and inclusive of five hundred (500) verses without express written permission of the publisher, providing the verses do not amount to a complete book of the Bible nor do the verses quoted account for twenty-five percent (25%) or more of the total text of the work in which they are quoted.